tethysplatform/tethys/docs/recipes/rest_api/add_rest_api.rst

 **Last Updated:** March 2026

-In this recipe, you'll learn how to add a REST API endpoint to your Tethys application.
+This recipe will demonstrate how to add a REST API endpoint to your Tethys application.
 The REST API will provide an access point to your data.
 This can be used in your front end to access the data in your backend.

 For this, we'll be creating special `controllers` that are referred to as 'endpoints'.
 These endpoints can be accessed by